-VoiceOver describes aloud what appears onscreen, so that you can use iPod nano (6th generation) without seeing it.
+VoiceOver describes what is displayed on screen aloud so you can use iPod nano (6th generation) without being able to see it.

-VoiceOver speaks in the language you specify in Accessibility settings on the iPod.
-VoiceOver is available in many languages, but not all.
+VoiceOver speaks in the language you specify in the Accessibility settings on the iPod.
+VoiceOver is available in many languages, but not in every language.

 To set up VoiceOver